Talking to Others about Your Advanced Cancer

 In truth, none of us knows when we are going to die.
 Unexpected events happen every day.
 The best we can do is to try and live fully and for today.

-Your loved ones may need time to adjust to the advanced stage of your illness.
+When you tell your loved ones that your cancer is terminal, they may need time to adjust to the news.
 They need to come to terms with their own feelings.
 These may include:

-Knowing that everyone copes with bad news in their own way will help you and your loved ones deal with their feelings.
-Let them know that the best thing they can do for you is to be themselves and feel at ease with you.
+Everyone copes with bad news in their own way.
+Knowing this will help you understand their feelings.
+Let people know that the best thing they can do for you is to be themselves and feel at ease with you.
 Ask them to listen when you need it, rather than try to solve every problem.
 Many people are comforted by sharing feelings and taking the time to say what they need to say.

 Keep in mind that not everyone can handle the thought that they might lose you.
 Or some people may not know what to say or do for you.
 As a result, relationships may change.
 This isn't because of you, but because others have trouble coping with their own painful feelings.